saakethtypes/Own-GPT/README.md

 ## Your own Chat GPT (Contextual-RAG-QA)

-This particular GPT is a specialised on information about canon r5 camera based on youtube reviews transcripts text
+This particular GPT is a specialised on information about canon r5 camera based on  transcripts text of youtube reviews
 * Utilizing Pinecone to query relevant contexts and retrieve pertinent information this application serves as advanced GPT bot based on custom data.
 * Employing an OpenAI generative model to generate answers backed by data sources you provide.
 * Implementing fine-tuning of the LLM on specialized text data, including articles and papers on sentence transformers and semantic search training methods.